 Pow!
 The gunshot sounded from across the trench.
 Thud!
 Instantly my right side erupted in burning pain.
 I slumped down against the side of the trench, holding the now bleeding wound, just below and to the left of my right shoulder.
 I removed the hand to loosen my GI belt to use it as a tourniquet. *$@#*!
 That hurts!

-Death roared again, and moved his steed forward.
+Death roared again and moved his steed forward.
 My mouth was filled with dry ashes and my stomach heaved as the reek of sweaty horse and sweaty man mingled with the smell of blood.
 I shivered and tried to speak, but all that came out was a hoarse croak.
 The morbid horseman raised his spear, tip pointing towards me.
-The horse leaped forward as Death thundered again and drove the sharp weapon towards my heart as the waves of darkness crashed over my head.
+The horse leaped forward as Death thundered again and drove the sharp weapon towards my heart, and the waves of darkness crashed over my head.